debojeetjha10/space_shuttle/README.md

 #for LINUX follow the commands to run it.
 //OPEN TERMINAL//
 1. Enter the command " pip3 install pygame " //you will not need this if you have pygame pre-installed.
-2. If the previous command throws an error give the command " sudo apt-get install pip " then follow the step 1.
+2. If the previous command throws an error give the command " sudo apt-get install python3-pip " then follow the step 1.
 //after installing pygame in your system.//
 3. Enter the command " git clone https://github.com/debojeetjha10/space_shuttle.git ".
 4. Enter the command " cd space_shuttle ".